That last post was a little heavy, no?

 These cookies pack an especially powerful punch with three different kinds of chips: chocolate, peanut butter, and Reeses pieces.
 The cookie itself is somewhere between chewy and cakey.
 They get nice and puffy in the oven, have a subtle peanut butter flavor, and provide just the right balance to all those chips.

 If you love chocolate and peanut butter, you will want these in your face every day of the week.
 And even if it’s not your favorite combo (I confess I fall in this camp), I think you’ll still be able to appreciate their peanut buttery chocolate goodness.
 Eat them straight out of the oven with a big glass of milk.
 You will not be sorry.
+My ultimate guide to freezing cookies makes it quick and easy to stash some dough away in the freezer so you’re only minutes from fresh-baked hot gooey cookies.

 Will you join me in loading these cookies with prayers?
 I’m praying they’ll bring hope to someone’s life.
 I’m praying that person will have an open heart.
 That they’ll know the deep, deep love of Jesus.
 That they’ll discover their talents and know their worth.
 I’m praying if they ever leave prison they’ll be able to find a job and a community and a world that helps them succeed.
 And I’m praying if they never leave, their life will be a spark of hope to many more.